AareonJackson/Slot-Machine-Game/README.md

    ```

 ### 4. Run the Game:

-   The executable is placed inside the build folder.
+The game needs access to the `assets/` folder at runtime.

+The recommended way is to run the game from the project root after building.
 ### macOS / Linux
    ```bash
    ./build/bin/SlotMachine